 Definitions, regulatory framework and role of the Agency

-There are 22 types of biocidal products classified into four main groups:
+There are 22 types of biocidal products (PTs), divided into four groups:

 - other biocidal products (embalming fluids, antifouling products, etc.).